wp-plugins/security-protection/readme.txt

 == Installation ==

 1. install and activate the plugin on the Plugins page
-2. enjoy life without login and, register and reset-password brute-force attacks
+2. enjoy life without login, register and reset-password brute-force attacks

 == Frequently Asked Questions ==